NanHeSam/eveokee-monorepo/apps/mobile/docs/REVENUECAT.md

 ## Best Practices

+1. **RevenueCat as Source of Truth**: Always use `Purchases.getCustomerInfo()` for UI gating decisions on mobile.

+2. **Reconciliation for Accuracy**: Use `checkUsageWithReconciliation` for critical operations like music generation to ensure backend and mobile status are in sync.

-1. **User Identification**: Always identify users with their unique user ID after authentication to sync purchases across devices.
+3. **User Identification**: Always identify users with their unique user ID after authentication to sync purchases across devices.

-2. **Error Handling**:
+4. **Error Handling**:
    - Purchase functions (`purchasePackage`, `restorePurchases`) return discriminated result objects that distinguish between success, cancellation, and errors
    - User identity functions (`identifyUser`, `logoutUser`) throw errors that should be caught and handled by callers
    - Always wrap these functions in try-catch blocks for proper error handling and retry logic

-3. **Restore Purchases**: Provide a "Restore Purchases" button in your settings for users who reinstall the app or switch devices.
+5. **Restore Purchases**: Provide a "Restore Purchases" button in your settings for users who reinstall the app or switch devices.

-4. **Entitlements**: Use entitlement identifiers (configured in RevenueCat dashboard) to check access rather than product IDs.
+6. **Entitlements**: Use entitlement identifiers (configured in RevenueCat dashboard) to check access rather than product IDs.

-5. **Testing**: Use the test API key for development and testing.
+7. **Testing**: Use the test API key for development and testing.
 Configure products in the RevenueCat dashboard.

+8. **Grace Period Handling**: The system automatically handles grace periods during billing issues - users retain access until the grace period expires.

+9. **Audit Trail**: All subscription events are logged in the `subscriptionLog` table for debugging and compliance purposes.

 ## RevenueCat Dashboard